insilichem/tangram/docs/install.rst

 ==========================
-How to install Plume Suite
+How to install Tangram Suite
 ==========================

 .. _installsuite:

-Install the full Plume Suite (recommended)
+Install the full Tangram Suite (recommended)
 ==========================================

 1 - If you don't have UCSF Chimera installed, download the `latest stable copy <http://www.cgl.ucsf.edu/chimera/download.html>`_ and install it with: